getify/foi-lang/Foi-Guide.md

 **Note:** An entry carrying an access path (`{ :config.timeout }`) *does* read a value, making it a consuming operation.
 If its path reaches a `def` declared later in the section, that's a forward reference and needs `Lazy@` (see [Lazy Forward References](#lazy-forward-references)).

+Definition sections settle across *all* your modules together, not one module at a time.
+Every module's definition section runs, then every pending forward reference resolves, then the export Records get built.
+That's what lets two modules reference each other's bindings without one of them having to go first.

+The flip side: if two modules each do something observable in their definition sections -- a `log`, anything with a side effect -- nothing fixes which one you see first.
+Within a single module, source order holds.
+Across modules, it doesn't.
+Don't write code that depends on it.

 ## Function Calls

 The traditional function call-form (e.g., `log("Hello")`) always requires `(    )` around the argument list, and must immediately follow the function name (no whitespace).
 If there are no arguments to pass, the call looks like `someFn()`.